gperdrizet/GCSB_MLE/06-feature_engineering/notes.md

 Module 3: Feature engineering

 ## 4. Preprocessing and feature creation

+### 4.1.
+Introduction

+**Topics**:

+1. Dataflow + Apache Beam

+### 4.2.
+Apache Beam & Dataflow

+Cloud Dataflow serverless, fully managed platform - runs data pipelines in Python or Java.

+Apache beam API used to interact with Dataflow.

+Scales batch or stream data processing across Google cluster.

+Beam has connectors for other GCP services for data ingest.

+### 4.3.
+Dataflow terms and concepts

+Beam pipeline components:

+1. Source (connector)
+2. Transforms (PCollection)
+3. Output (sync)
+4. Runner (platform specific: dataflow, spark, others)

+### 4.4.
+Quiz

+Seven multiple choice questions - several terms/functions that were not mentioned in the module materials.

+### 4.4.
+Resources

+Module 4: Preprocessing and feature creation

 ## 5. Feature crosses - TensorFlow Playground

+### 5.1.
+Introduction

+**Topics**:

+1. Feature crosses
+2. Classifiers using feature crosses

+### 5.2.
+What is a feature cross?

+Example using a product feature to make a non-linear problem solvable with a linear model

+### 5.3.
+Discretization

+Goes one step farther and looks at discretizing feature space first and then making crosses.

+### 5.4.
+Lab intro: TensorFlow Playground: use feature crosses to create a good classifier

+Huh?
+30 second video 'lab' is demonstration links in the video that we can't click on.

+### 5.5.
+Lab intro: TensorFlow Playground: too much of a good thing

+### 5.6.
+Quiz

+Six multiple choice questions, mostly about color scheme used in Tensorflow Playground.
+Since the links to the labs were not avalible, mostly had to guess.

+### 5.7.
+Resources

+Module 5: Feature Crosses and TensorFlow Playground

 ## 6. Introduction to TensorFlow Transform

+### 6.1.
+Introduction

+**Topics**:

+1. TF transform
+1. Feature preprocessing
+2. Feature creation

+### 6.2.
+TensorFlow Transform

+Methods for feature engineering:

+1. Use TensorFlow itself
+2. Write a custom TensorFlow operation
+3. Do it in Dataflow/Beam
+4. TF.transform - limited to TF methods, but lets you write your own methods

+Works like a hybrid between Beam and TensorFlow.
+Transform uses Dataflow during training, but TensorFlow during prediction.

+### 6.3.
+Analyze phase

+1. Set schema for raw data
+2. Create raw data template
+3. Then run analyze-and-transform PTransform

+### 6.4.
+Transform phase

+This is just a guy reading code with no lab or anything.

+If we set-up everything right, all of the stuff Beam did in the analyze phase, the tensorflow graph will do during transform.
+Think of scaling - we need to look at the whole dataset during analysis to get the min and max, then we need to know the min and max to transform.

+### 6.5.
+Supporting serving

+If the above is all set, then serving the model is easy - it has access to all of the metadata and transforms from the first two phases via the graph.

+### 6.6.
+Quiz

+Four multiple very general multiple choice questions.

+### 6.7.
+Resources

+Module 6: TensorFlow Transform

 ## 7. Summary

+1. Course summary: feature engineering
+2. Quiz questions
+3. Readings & videos
+4. Slides